-Higher Education and Social Change (EuroHESC) EuroHESC (Higher Education and Social Change) is a programme of interdisciplinary comparative research into the changing relationship between higher education and society.
-It will involve the development of theories and hypotheses about this relationship and the factors which influence it and will also address methodological issues of comparative research in the field (e.g. data comparability, the combination of quantitative and qualitative research, and different levels of analysis).
-EuroHESC is an outcome of the recent ESF Forward Look: Higher Education Looking Forward, which sought to relate the study of higher education to more general conceptual frameworks such as human capital theory, theories of power, inequality and social exclusion, organisational theory and new public management.
-The EuroHESC programme is consequently premised on the need to interpret and explain the relationships between contemporary socio-economic changes and transformations and the changes and transformations occurring within higher education institutions and academia.
-The larger questions to be addressed concern the relationship between higher education and the creation and development of so-called 'knowledge societies', the role of higher education in addressing issues of equity and social justice (and increasingly its role in relation to social integration and social cohesion), and the relationship of higher education to processes of globalisation (including migration patterns and the impact of new technologies).
-From a wider social science perspective, higher education and research is also an important arena through which processes and developments in new public management, marketisation and consumerism, globalisation and the changing role of the state can be explored.
+EUROCORES Programme European Collaborative Research EuroHESC Higher Education and Social Change The ESF's EUROCORES programme Higher Education and Social Change (EuroHESC) represents a unique international effort to promote interdisciplinary comparative research into topical and important questions concerning the changing relationship between higher education and society.
+The research agenda involves the development of theories and hypotheses about this relationship and also addresses methodological issues of comparative research in the field (e.g. data comparability, combination of quantitative and qualitative research, and different levels of analysis).
+EuroHESC is an outcome of the recent ESF Forward Look 'Higher Education Looking Forward' 1, which sought to relate the study of higher education to more general conceptual frameworks such as human capital theory, theories of power, inequality and social exclusion, organisational theory and new public management.
+The research programme is therefore premised on the need to interpret and explain the relationships between contemporary socio-economic changes and transformations and the changes and transformations occurring within higher education institutions and academia.
+The larger questions addressed by the funded projects concern: - The relationship between higher education and the creation and development of so-called knowledge societies. - The relationship of higher education to processes of globalisation (including migration patterns and the impact of new technologies). - The impact on higher education and research of processes and developments in new public management, marketisation and consumerism, globalisation and the changing role of the state.
 EuroHESC will thereby help to place higher education research firmly into its social and cultural context, with a research agenda of relevance not only to scientists, but also to policy makers and practitioners.
-List of funded Collaborative Research Projects (CRPs) Re-Structuring Higher Education and Scientific Innovation (RHESI): the consequences of changes in authority relations for the direction and organisation of research (DFG, NWO, SNF, VR) The aim of this project is to find out how the changing governance of public science systems and higher education systems is altering key features of scientific innovation, particularly the selection of research goals and the evaluation and integration of results.
+The programme was formally launched in October 2009 and will run for three years.
+The four funded Collaborative Research Projects bring together 29 research teams, including Associated Partners in the USA and Japan.
+Collaborative Research Projects (CRPs) Re-Structuring Higher Education and Scientific Innovation (RHESI): The consequences of changes in authority relations for the direction and organisation of research (DFG, NWO, SNF, VR) The aim of this project is to find out how the changing governance of public science and higher education systems is altering key features of scientific innovation, particularly the selection of research goals and the evaluation and integration of results.
 Project Leader: